Veykril/tlborm/README.md

 A chinese version of this book can be found [here](https://zjp-cn.github.io/tlborm/).

-This book is an attempt to distill the Rust community's collective knowledge of Rust macros, the `Macros by Example` ones as well as procedural macros.
+This book is an attempt to distill the Rust community's collective knowledge of Rust macros, the `Macros by Example` ones as well as procedural macros(WIP).
 As such, both additions (in the form of pull requests) and requests (in the form of issues) are very much welcome.
 If something's unclear, opens up questions or is not understandable as written down, fear not to make an issue asking for clarification.
 The goal is for this book to become the best learning resource possible.